 In addition to the role and duties of the non-executive Directors, the independent Directors provide an independent and objective check on Management and, together with the rest of the Board, safeguard the interests of minority shareholders.
 In certain cases, the independent Directors are required to make certain decisions and determinations under the SGX listing rules.
-For the financial year ended 31 March 2024, six of the nine Directors of the Company are independent.
+As at 31 March 2025, eight of the nine Directors of the Company were independent.
+Following the appointment of Ms Gan Siok Hoon and Ms Teo Swee Lian on 15 April 2025 and 21 May 2025 respectively, eight out of the eleven Directors of the Company are independent.